 3. Enable two-factor authentication.

-Here’s the kicker: you can’t actually broadcast without enabling 2FA, and you can’t enable 2FA on mobile devices.
-So, head on over to a desktop computer, log into your account, find the security settings, and enable 2FA.
-You’ll need a mobile phone to do it.
+Here’s the kicker: you can’t broadcast on Twitch without enabling 2FA, and you can’t enable 2FA on mobile devices.
+So, head to a desktop computer, log into your account, find the security settings, and enable 2FA.
+You’ll need a mobile phone to complete the 2FA process.

 When broadcasting on Twitch from a desktop computer, the consensus is that beginners should start with software encoders unless they have hardware encoders available.
-There are plenty of reasons for it, but they really boil down to ease of use and affordability.
+Read our guide on the difference between software and hardware encoders to learn why.

 Every software encoder comes with its own sets of pros and cons.
-You should take a closer look at them when choosing.
 If you’re interested in some of the more popular options, they are:

 - XSplit — A common solution for broadcasters who want to try out paid software, it only shines if you’re willing to invest in the paid version.